 - DURABLE AND LONG-LASTING: The Brisk II is built to last, with a custom wrap-around shroud and carbon steel base that add strength, protection, and durability.
 Its components have undergone rigorous vibration tests lasting up to 30 hours to ensure they can withstand even the bumpiest rides.

 - QUIET AND VIBRATION-FREE OPERATION: Enjoy peaceful and quiet RV living with the Brisk II's dampening brackets that reduce noise and vibration.
 Its motor, compressor, and evaporator are bracketed together for vibration-free operation, while copper lines and dual rubber bushings minimize noise and vibration.

-- YEAR-ROUND COMFORT: With its cooling and heating function, the Brisk II ensures year-round comfort for you and your family.
+- YEAR-ROUND COMFORT: With its cooling and heating functions, the Brisk II ensures year-round comfort for you and your family.
 The optional heater function is ideal for cool evenings, while the multispeed blower allows you to adjust according to your cooling or heating needs.
 And with its standard 14 in./35.5 cm roof vent openings, installation is a breeze.

 One of the best air conditioner heater combos you can buy today is the Brisk II from Domestic.
 It’s a 15,000 BTU air conditioner + heater combo designed with intelligent controls and improved materials to maximize airflow and performance.

 Its large air openings promote superior airflow and cooling capacity, while the EPP foam housing reduces weight while contributing to better cooling.

 You’re guaranteed at least 15% more airflow and cooling capacity.
 The unit also boasts a small carbon footprint, improved energy efficiency, and a more compact physical size to improve fit and finish.
 It’s also very robust.
 The internal components, such as the carbon steel base, are very durable, having undergone vibration tests lasting 30+ hours.